Brussels, Queen of taste

 Radisson Blu Royal Hotel (BRUXELLES)

-Welcome to one of the most luxurious and famous hotels in Brussels!
-Located a stone’s throw from the Grand’Place, you will be enchanted!
-Especially by the hotel’s “Sea Grill” restaurant, which has been awarded two stars by the prestigious Michelin guide, and where you can enjoy the best of Belgian fish and seafood.
+Welcome to one of the most luxurious and famous hotels in Brussels, a stone’s throw from the Grand-Place!
+It will enchant you with its “Sea Grill” restaurant, which has been awarded two stars by the prestigious Michelin guide, and where you can enjoy the best of Belgian fish and seafood.

 Silken Berlaymont Brussels (BRUXELLES)

-Located at the heart of the European district, the hotel’s 214 guest rooms all have high-speed WiFi internet access, mini-bars and 24-hour room service.
+Located at the heart of the European district, the hotel’s 214 rooms all have high-speed WiFi internet access, a mini-bar and 24-hour room service.